 - A cup-feeding newborn might learn to prefer the cup over breastfeeding.

 - It does not cater to the baby’s need to suck.

 - There is the danger of aspirating milk; the milk could go down the wrong way, into the lungs; this is why you need to be alert while doing this so as not to pour the milk down the baby’s throat.
 You must allow your baby to lap up the milk by themself.

 - You can use a medicine cup, but you can buy special baby feeding cups.

-- Baby should be in an upright position.
+- The baby should be in an upright position.

 - Fill the cup half full with breast milk.